gavollink/cleanpath/README.md

 Some options do not have short alternatives.
 I set short options for everything that might be required in scripted use.
-Not for `--env` because ENVNAME default to the first bareword.
+Not for `--env` because ENVNAME defaults to the first bareword.

 There are MANY features I could add, but this does what I need it to do in just less that 1400 lines of C.

 ## Compile on UNIX

-This section used to have a discussion about which Header file ARG_MAX might be hidden in on various UNIX systems, but I removed the dependency on needing to know.
-First, I dynamically grow strings for the data being added.
-Second, I removed a feature that used it.
-Previous versions of this program would truncate the output to ARG_MAX unless told otherwise.
-It's exceedingly rare to run into that limit anyway, so I dropped it.

-I am curious to know if anybody compiles this on another UNIX or a CPU other than x86 or armhf (Pi).
+I am curious to know if anybody compiles this on another UNIX or a CPU other than x86, M1 (arm64) or one of the Raspberry Pis (armhf, armv7l, aarch64).
-Also, this is a low traffic site, I can probably help if you have issues.
+Also, this is a low traffic project, I can probably help if you have issues.

     firstname @ lastname . com